oyar99/RAG-Scaling-for-QA/README.md

 -ct 4    # Filters only single-hop questions.
 -d locomo    # Specifies the dataset (LoCoMo) to use.
 ```

+To choose the RAG system to use, the `-a` command line parameter can be used along with `-k` to indicate retrieval depth.

 #### Example 2: Multi-Hop Questions (HotpotQA Dataset)